top of page

 C. Amounts awarded shall take into consideration the amount available for the number of successful applicant(s).

-D. Checks for each scholarship awarded will be paid directly to the college or institution.
-No checks will be paid to individuals.
+D. Distributions for each scholarship awarded shall be paid directly to the college or institution.
+No distribution shall be paid to individuals.

 ARTICLE 11: APPLICATIONS